-Included in creditors at the year-end is an amount owed to International Egg Commission Fdn of £4,151 (2019: £20,415), of which Tim Lambert and Stephen Manton are Board Directors.
+Included in debtors at the year-end is an amount owed from International Egg Commission Fdn of £10,000 (2020: £4,151 owed to International Egg Commission Fdn), of which Tim Lambert and Stephen Manton are Board Directors.
 Julian Madeley is also a member of the senior management team of the International Egg Commission Fdn.